j0holo/proxy/README.md

 ```

 **GET /check:**

 A simple GET check for HaProxy health checking.

-**GET /stats:**
-Not working
+Returns the string "Hello, World!" with a status code 200.